 iii.
 “Just as Satan walks about the earth for evil (Job 1:7, 2:2; 1 Peter 5:8), so the Lord Jehovah has His representatives walking up and down in the earth to examine the affairs of men.”
 (Luck)

 b.
-Red, sorrel, and white: Different commentators hotly debate the meaning of these colors.
-Connected them with the four horsemen of Revelation 6:1-8 doesn’t seem to work, because these seem to be observers and not messengers of judgment as in Revelation 6.
+Red, sorrel, and white: Bible commentators debate the meaning of these colors.
+Connecting them with the four horsemen of Revelation 6:1-8 doesn’t seem to work, because these seem to be observers and not messengers of judgment as in Revelation 6.
 Some suggest that the different colors mean different angelic offices.

 i.
 Sorrel is sort of a dirty yellow or a spotted, brownish orange.

 i.
-There are many examples in the Old Testament of an encounter with a heavenly man known as the Angel of the Lord who is revealed to be God Himself (Genesis 16:7-13, Genesis 22:11-18, Exodus 2:3-9, Judges 2:1-4, and many other places).
-Because of Zechariah 1:11, we know this man is the Angel of the Lord, and that He is God.
+There are many examples in the Old Testament of an encounter with a heavenly man known as the Angel of the LORD who is revealed to be God Himself (Genesis 16:7-13, Genesis 22:11-18, Exodus 3:2-9, Judges 2:1-4, and many other places).
+Because of Zechariah 1:11, we know this man is the Angel of the LORD, and that He is God.

 iii.
 Myrtle trees: “Israel is not likened to a cedar of Lebanon, which is majestic, or an oak tree, which is strong.
 Having blossoms that emit a sweet fragrance when crushed, the myrtle illustrates the strange grace of Israel in affliction.”
 (Boice)

 a.
-All the earth is resting quietly: The patrol has found that the world is at peace, but it is not the right kind of peace (I am exceedingly angry with the nations at ease).
-God is angry with the nations of the world because they are at ease while God’s people suffer.
-In God’s thinking if the earth is at rest at the expense of his people, there is no rest at all.
+All the earth is resting quietly: The patrol found that the world was at peace, but it was not the right kind of peace (I am exceedingly angry with the nations at ease).
+God was angry with the nations of the world because they were at ease while God’s people suffered.
+In God’s thinking, if the earth is at rest at the expense of His people, there is no true rest at all.

 i.
 And they helped; but with evil intent: The nations of the world offered some help to the returning exiles, but even their help was polluted by evil motives.

 b.
-I am zealous for Jerusalem and for Zion with great zeal: The Angel of the Lord shows his heart of compassion for Israel and Jerusalem.
-God relented and allowed Israel back after 70 years of exile yet the effects of exile were still painfully evident.
+I am zealous for Jerusalem and for Zion with great zeal: The Angel of the LORD showed His heart of compassion for Israel and Jerusalem.
+God relented and allowed Israel back after 70 years of exile, yet the effects of exile were still painfully evident.

 i.
 The word for zealous in ancient Hebrew comes from the idea “to become intensely red” and it has the thought of a face becoming flushed with deep emotion.
 God is genuinely and deeply concerned about the state of His people.

 c.
-My cities shall again spread out through prosperity: God solemnly promises to restore Jerusalem and the cities of Judah.
-This was an especially comforting promises considering the lowly condition of the cities of the Promised Land in Zechariah’s day.
+My cities shall again spread out through prosperity: God solemnly promised to restore Jerusalem and the cities of Judah.
+This was an especially comforting promise considering the lowly condition of the cities of the Promised Land in Zechariah’s day.